daronphang/coding_resources/javascript/node_js/express_js.md

 ## Basics:
 Backend web application framework for node.js.
 Designed for building web applications and APIs.
-Key concept is middleware whereby an incoming request is automatically funneled through a series of functions by expressjs.
-Offers pluggable nature.
+Relies heavily on middleware functions whereby an incoming request is automatically funneled through them.
+Highly extensible and other packages can be plugged into it.

 For incoming requests, need to parse them first with third-party packages before you can use req.body.